 - JD Smith from The Dakotas has this reputation.
 It causes him some heartbreak when he is quicker to the draw than his one time mentor

-- In the 1950s series Lawman, Marshall Dan Troop (to his surprise) finds himself outdrawn by a professional gunfighter.
-While recovering from his wounds, the Marshall realises that while the gunman is faster, he doesn't have time to aim correctly, so he must goad his target into coming closer.
-Marshall Troop confronts the gunman again and this time keeps his distance, winning the fatal shootout.
+- In the 1950s series Lawman, Marshal Dan Troop (to his surprise) finds himself outdrawn by a professional gunfighter.
+While recovering from his wounds, the Marshal realises that while the gunman is faster, he doesn't have time to aim correctly, so he must goad his target into coming closer.
+Marshal Troop confronts the gunman again and this time keeps his distance, winning the fatal shootout.

 - The main characters of Red Dwarf enter a western virtual reality game, complete with special powers.
 As a result, Cat becomes so fast, he can draw after the outlaws have fired and shoot their bullets out of the air!

 - Deconstructed in the Phil Silvers-Jack Benny special The Slowest Gun In The West